abhishek-archlinux/AnimeWatch/README.md

 sudo pip3 install jsbeautifier (optional)

 #Once Dependencies are installed Download the folder.
-Goto AnimeWatch Directory.
+Goto AnimeWatch Directory containing 'install.py' file.
 Open Terminal in the directory and use following command:

 #In Arch: